 • Windshield: Only non-reflective tint is allowed on the top 6 inches.

-• Front side windows: It should be allowed more than 50% of VLT.
+• Front side windows: More than 50% of VLT should be allowed.

-• Back Side windows: Any darkness level is allowed.
+• Back Side windows: Any darkness level is permitted.

 Illinois tint laws 2024 for Trucks - Legal tint percentage explained.